Lava: Pāhoehoe

 Pāhoehoe (also spelled pahoehoe, from Hawaiian [paːˈhoweˈhowe] meaning "smooth, unbroken lava") is basaltic lava that has a smooth, billowy, undulating, or ropy surface.
 These surface features are due to the movement of very fluid lava under a congealing surface crust.
 The Hawaiian word was introduced as a technical term in geology by Clarence Dutton.

 A pāhoehoe flow typically advances as a series of small lobes and toes that continually break out from a cooled crust.
-It also forms lava tubes where the minimal heat loss maintains low viscosity.
+It also forms lava tubes where the minimal heat loss maintains a low viscosity.
 The surface texture of pāhoehoe flows varies widely, displaying all kinds of bizarre shapes often referred to as lava sculpture.
 With increasing distance from the source, pāhoehoe flows may change into ʻaʻā flows in response to heat loss and consequent increase in viscosity.
 Experiments suggest that the transition takes place at a temperature between 1200 and 1170 C, with some dependence on shear rate.
 Pahoehoe lavas typically have a temperature of 1100 to 1200 °C.

 On the Earth, most lava flows are less than 10 km long, but some pāhoehoe flows are more than 50 km long.
 Some flood basalt flows in the geologic record extend for hundreds of kilometres.

 The rounded texture makes pāhoehoe a poor radar reflector, and is difficult to see from an orbiting satellite (dark on Magellan picture).